emmanuellfc/emmanuellfc/README.md

 I'm a physicists and:

 - I’m currently working on my PhD degree, I'm a first year student at Tufts University, and I'm interested in soft condensed matter.
-- I'm also interested in pure mathematics, such as topolofy, differential geometry and differential forms.
+- I'm also interested in pure mathematics, such as topology, differential geometry and differential forms.
 - This is a place when you can find some of my current projects and look at my learning path as well.
 - Enjoy!